ckoppula199/Actors-Degrees-Of-Seperation/README.md

 1: Chris Pratt and Cobie Smulders starred in Delivery Man
 2: Cobie Smulders and Tom Cruise starred in Jack Reacher: Never Go Back

 The program uses a breadth first search algorithm to find the shortest path between 2 actors, treating the actors as nodes and movies as edges.

+Note: I was responsible for writing the shortest_path and backtrack methods in degrees.py.
+The rest of the code is provided by Harvard CS50 and is not my own work.

+To run the script simply execute python degrees.py in the command line.